Marissa is the writer of "ThePracticalMommy" and owner of Mommy Knows What's Best. She's a former teacher and a stay-at-home mom to four.

 Children learn by what they observe as well as what they are presented in lessons.
 Any time can be learning time!

 Getting Ready: Set Up a Preschool Routine

 Routines are essential for children.
-Without them, life would be chaos for them (and frustration for you!).
+Without them, life would be chaos for them (and frustrating for you!).

 You probably have some routines in place already: morning routines, mealtime routines, bedtime routines, etc. These are great ways to help preschoolers to get ready for school routines by setting up patterns that they need to follow, especially when the routines are consistently completed.

 For a lesson routine, you can do the following:

 - Start with an opening activity.
 This can be anything from reviewing the previous day's activity to answering specific questions to get little minds going.